-The pipeline will traverse areas potentially subject to geotechnical hazards (geo-hazards).
-The particular geo-hazard of interest for the DGLLC pipeline is thaw settlement due to surface disturbance from construction.
-Thaw settlement may occur when ground temperatures rise because of the disturbance of the surface vegetative mat, causing the ice present in the soil to melt.
+AGDC requested a waiver of compliance with 49 CFR 192.103, 192.105, 192.317, and 192.620 for the use of SBD along the 42-inch diameter pipeline segments that traverse areas potentially subject to geotechnical hazards (geo-hazards).
+The geo-hazards of interest for the Alaska LNG Pipeline are frost heave from discontinuous permafrost and thaw settlement due to surface disturbance from construction.
+Thaw settlement may occur when ground temperatures rise as a result of the disturbance of the surface vegetative mat, causing the ice present in the soil to melt.
 The melting of previously permanently frozen (permafrost), ice-rich (i.e., contains ice more than the volume required to fill the pore space in an unfrozen state) soils results in soil consolidation or settlement, the magnitude of which is dependent on the type of soil.
 The amount of settlement divided by the initial thickness of the frozen soil layer is known as "thaw strain."
 Differing amounts of settlement along the pipeline's alignment may cause longitudinal bending in the pipe resulting in strains in excess of 0.5% (the pipe material's yield strength, which is defined at 0.5% strain), and thereby prompt the need to address thaw strain with the use of SBD, heavier-walled pipe, or an above-ground pipeline.
-Soils that are only seasonally frozen (the near-surface soil layers freeze during winter along the entire pipeline alignment) will not cause displacement of the bottom of the pipe ditch and thus will not affect pipe longitudinal bending.
+Soils that are only seasonally frozen (the near-surface soil layers freeze during winter along the entire pipeline alignment) will likely not cause displacement of the bottom of the pipe ditch and thus will likely not affect pipe longitudinal bending.

-Other geo-hazards such as frost heave and fault displacement are not expected to be of concern due to the pipeline's operating conditions (the pipeline will transport gas at the ambient ground temperature in the permafrost areas and, therefore, will not generate a permanent frost bulb around the pipe, precluding frost heave) and the design and construction approach (the active fault on the pipeline alignment will be crossed via an aboveground mode designed to allow for fault displacement).
+Other geo-hazards such as fault displacement are not expected to be of concern due to the pipeline's design and construction approach (the active faults on the pipeline alignment will be crossed via an aboveground mode designed to allow for fault displacement).